LuckyLongre/blockchain_assignment_1/README.md

 ---

 ## Conclusion ✅
-Successfully installed and ran IPFS, uploaded a file, retrieved its CID, and pushed it to GitHub via WSL.
+Successfully installed and run IPFS, uploaded a file, retrieved its CID, and pushed it to GitHub via WSL.

 GitHub Repository 📂: [blockchain-assignments](https://github.com/Sem2-LuckyLongre/blockchain_assignment_1)